darkwark/Photoshop/Shapes/README.md

 # Shape Classes
-By default Adobe Photoshop doesn't provide default functions for drawing shapes like Ellipses or Rectangles.
+By default Adobe Photoshop doesn't provide functions for drawing shapes like Ellipses or Rectangles.
 These classes provide such functionality.

 ## Usage